kitpao/Youtube_Clone_Project_for_Microverse/README.md

 As a microverse project we intent to use our knowledge in HTML5, CSS and Java- Script to build a clon webpage of YouTube with working media in it.

-This project is made by Kitzia Vidal and Leonardo Mezu
+This project is made by Kitzia Vidal (kitpao) and Leonardo Mezu You can see the live page here: https://raw.githack.com/kitpao/Youtube_Clone_Project_for_Microverse/master/index.html

 Skills to use:
 -use fixed nav bar